Russell Lake West, Nova Scotia: Community

 One interesting item in the Russell Lake West area is the Osprey Nest at the northern head of Russell Lake itself near the water shed.
 The nest is perched on top of a pole placed there by Nova Scotia Power.
 The pole was put in place after it was noticed that numerous power outages were happening as a result of the nest being on a power pole in the area.
 Nova Scotia Power also installed a WebCam to view the nest and the egg hatching in Real-time.

-The neighbourhood covers about 251 ha, and houses approximately 3,200 people.
+The neighborhood covers about 251 ha, and houses approximately 3,200 people.

 Parks

 A series of walking trails run throughout the community, connecting streets at small open greenspaces and playgrounds and providing a connection to the trails that already existed around the north end of the shore of the lake in Russell Lake Park.

 Transit

 Public transit is provided by Metro Transit on Route #57 which runs along Baker Drive through Russell Lake West, providing connections to the Woodside Industrial Park, the Woodside Ferry Terminal, Penhorn Terminal, Portland Hills Terminal, and connects the adjacent communities of Woodside, Portland Street, Portland Estates, and Portland Hills.